Water Damage Checklist (What you Should Do Immediately)

 Air out the space

-Open windows, run fans, and, if possible, set up dehumidifiers.
+Open windows, run fans, and, if possible, set up dehumidifiers to begin the structural drying process.
 Your goal is to reduce the humidity and speed up the drying process.
 In some cases, drying can take a few days, so don’t rush it!

 Check the nooks and crannies